 Your links become branded as yours.
 Your brand, your name–it’s carried across into the very links that you are sharing.
 This helps let people know they aren’t spam.
 As long as your custom domain relates to your brand and you use it consistently, people will know that the links you are sharing have been vetted by you.

 With a custom domain for your link shortener, people will see that you are not spamming and they will be more likely to click on your custom domain shortened link than a generic shortened link.

 Choosing A Link Shortener

-There are no shortage of link shorteners out there.
+There is no shortage of link shorteners out there.
 You’ll want to choose one that uses a 301 redirect for certain.
 After that, it’s up to you to decide what you need.
 Some link shorteners allow custom domains, and some don’t.
 Some offer features that go beyond a basic link shortener.

 Here are handful of the more popular link shortening services:

-At Moln.co. goo.gl, bit.ly, and others, not only do you get a nice, clean, shortened URL, you also get stats on clicks for all the URLs you shorten.
+At moln.co, bit.ly and others not only do you get a nice, clean, shortened URL, you also get stats on clicks for all the URLs you shorten.

 An Alternative To Link Shorteners